 Meanwhile, authorities have also warned of a 1-meter-high tsunami in the western areas of Kyushu and Shikoku islands.

 The Shinkansen train system in Kyushu has been temporarily suspended.
-No abnormalities have been detected at the Sendai nuclear power plant in Kagoshima Prefecture and the plant is currently operating normally.
+No abnormalities have been detected at the Sendai nuclear power plant in Kagoshima Prefecture, which is currently operating normally.

-Japan lies along the "Pacific Ring of Fire", the world's most active tectonic belt, making it prone to earthquakes and tsunamis.
+Japan lies along the "Pacific Ring of Fire", the world's most active tectonic belt, making it prone to earthquakes, which can lead to tsunamis.

-Within this Ring of Fire, there are several tectonic plates, including the Pacific Plate, the Eurasian Plate, and the Indo-Australian Plate, which are constantly intertwining and colliding with each other, causing earthquakes, volcanic eruptions, and tsunamis.
+Within this Ring of Fire, there are several tectonic plates, including the Pacific Plate, the Eurasian Plate, and the Indo-Australian Plate, which constantly intertwine and collide with each other, causing earthquakes, volcanic eruptions, and tsunamis.

 Source: https://baoquocte.vn/nhat-ban-ghi-nhan-dong-dat-71-do-richter-xuat-hien-song-than-281831.html